bentonow/bento-wordpress-sdk/README.md

 #### `$OrderPlaced`

-When an order is placed in WooCommerce.
+When an order is placed in WooCommerce and marked as completed.
 A persons lifetime value (LTV) will be increased in Bento for the order total.

 #### `$OrderRefunded`